rerickson-usgs/EcologicalDataScience/Notebook.md

 anova(lmOut)
 ```

-And is a special case of generalized linear models
+And is a special case of generalized linear models:

 ```r